 Considering a loft conversion

-Converting your loft can often seem very complex, with building regulations to be complied with, planning applications etc. at Awc loft conversions we are able to answer all your questions and offer experienced guidance to reduce the stress and complexity often associated with building work.
+Converting your loft can seem very complex, with building regulations to be complied with, planning applications to be filed and work to be completed.

-There are different types of loft conversions, each with different features and advantages.
-At awc loft conversions we will help you to choose the right type of loft conversion for your home.
-Here is a brief description of the main options:
+There are several different types of loft conversion, each with their own features and advantages.
+At AWC Loft Conversions, we’ll help you choose the right solution for your home.
+Here are a few of your options:

 Velux window conversion

-Converting your existing loft space without changing the existing shape of your property.
-Adding velux windows to create natural light and ventilation.
+Convert your existing loft space without changing the existing shape of your property.
+Velux windows create natural light and ventilation.

 Dormer loft conversion

-Extend your existing hip ended roof into a gable ended roof gives more headroom and greater loft space.
+Extend your existing hip-ended roof into a gable-ended roof to gain more headroom and greater loft space.

 A rear dormer can also be erected to this type of conversion.